Complete Guide on Building Your Own PC (Part 1)

 After the CPU and the GPU, the RAM is the third most important factor when it comes to the overall performance of a build.
 There are a few things to consider when deciding on what RAM to opt for.
 First is the DDR version, this must match the motherboard specification.
 The motherboard specification will clearly state what RAM it supports, such as DDR3 or DDR4 and the number of slots.
 RAM is always paired and motherboards will typically have 2 or 4 slots.
 You must fill slots in multiples of 2, you cannot put three sticks of RAM in.

-The next consideration is how much RAM do you need?
-Quick answer is as much as you can afford, and typically this is 8GB - 16GB.
+The next consideration is how much RAM do you need.
+The quick answer is as much as you can afford, and typically this is 8GB - 16GB.
 Gaming and video production (editing) use more RAM so go for 32GB if possible.
 A computer for office work will generally be OK with 8GB.
-Media centre which will do transcoding and streaming aim for around 16GB.
+Media centre which will do transcoding and streaming aims for around 16GB.

 RAM is sold in packs of matching RAM sticks, so when you buy 8GB of RAM it'll say 2x4GB which is 2 4GB sticks.
 If you are building a gaming PC and want 32GB RAM but the budget won't stretch, go for 2x8GB giving you 16GB RAM and two free slots.
 You can buy another 16GB when the budget does allow.
 Just remember to get the same specification.